Powerful Emotions; Unhealthy Behaviors

-BY: Troy Murphy | September 2015 (Edited August 2018)
+BY: T. Franklin Murphy | September 2015 (Edited March 8, 2022)

 Understanding the pitfalls of thinking improves well-being.
 Giving thoughts too much power creates vulnerability to the unpredictableness of a wandering mind.
 Thoughts aren’t material (in the normal sense); they are products of the mind, pulling memories from the past, mulling over problems in the future, giving meaning to the meaningless.
 We must think.
 It’s our golden heritage.
 But unsubstantiated thoughts drown experience with fluff, create heartache, stir anxiety, and motivate fruitless endeavors.
 We must scrupulously examine these little demons for reasonableness, dismiss some, follow-up on others, and act on a few.

-"Unbiased observation is the ideal, not always possible or practical, nor should perfection be the goal; but achieving some separation by skeptically examining personal thoughts for accuracy, adds clarity, deepening insights."
+Unbiased observation is the ideal, but not always possible or practical; however, we can achieve some separation by skeptically examining the thoughts for accuracy, adding clarity, and deepening insights.

 We lose sight of future goals.
 An emotional exchange quickly morphs from a healthy discussion to a battle of wills, utilizing destructive tools of criticism, contempt and defensiveness.
 The battle may be won, but the relationship critically wounded.
 We get our way at the expense of the desired connection and trust essential for a healthy relationship.

 Emotions aren’t the enemy.
 We need them for survival, sometimes long-term goals must be sacrificed to survive in the moment.
-Emotions contribute more to life than immediate survival.
+Emotions contribute more to life than survival.
 They’re essential for a rich and rewarding life.
 But emotions can overwhelm, leading us astray.
 Our mind switches from reasonableness to blind rage without warning.